In This Article

 Choosing the right edibles for ADHD means considering key factors for the best results.

-- Cannabinoid Content: Understand the ratio of THC to CBD in the product.
+- Cannabinoid Content: Understand the THC-to-CBD ratio in the product.
 THC might help with focus and hyperactivity, while CBD may provide calming effects.
 Look for balanced ratios or specific formulations tailored to your needs.2,5

 - Dosage: Choose edibles with clearly labeled dosages.
 Starting with a low dose and gradually increasing it can help determine the optimal amount for managing symptoms.